Skip to content

 Despite the significant benefits of remote real estate closing, only some states have permanent RON legislation.
 Therefore, for those interested in remote real estate closing, it’s essential to review local regulations carefully or partner with an eClosing technology provider, like Stavvy, who can ensure regulatory compliance before performing a remote closing.

 Additionally, some mortgage lenders still need to implement remote closing strategies.
 However, in recent years, we’ve seen significant forward momentum for eClosing in the mortgage industry.
 The United States Department of Veteran Affairs (VA), Fannie Mae, and Ginnie Mae accept digital collateral.
-Additionally, reputable mortgage companies, like Guaranteed Rate, are investing in eClosing platforms to help transform the industry further and extend its customer-focused approach online.
+Additionally, reputable mortgage companies, like Rate, are investing in eClosing platforms to help transform the industry further and extend its customer-focused approach online.
 If remote closing is something that you’re interested in, it’s important to advocate for this service to help the real estate industry continue to evolve.

 Remote real estate closings are here to stay